 3 chicken thighs or drumsticks cooked and shredded

-4 cups chicken broth or stock (add more if you loose all the liquid into the noodles and they still aren’t soft)
+4 cups chicken broth or stock (add more if you lose all the liquid into the noodles and they still aren’t soft)

 2 Tbs soy sauce